jncc/scottish-lidar/README.md

 Page structure
 --------------

-The web application consists of several html 'content' pages and a page that holds the React single-page app.
-It has been designed to be hosted in production on a static website host service.
-There is no dynamic web server, and we make direct calls to the JNCC Catalog database API.
+The web application consists of several html 'content' pages plus a page that holds the React single-page app.
+It has been designed to be hosted in production on static web hosting.
+There is no dynamic web server, and we make do with direct calls to the JNCC Catalog database API.

-- /index.html (`/`) - home page
+    - /                         - home page       (index.html)
-- /data.html        - the react app
+    - /data                     - the react app   (data.html)
-  - `/data#/list`
-  - `/data#/list?group=lidar%2Fphase-1`
-  - `/data#/map`
-  - `/data#/download`
+    - /data#/list                 - the list screen
+    - /data#/list?lidar/phase-1   - the list screen, filtered
+    - /data#/map                  - the map screen
+    - /data#/map?c=lidar/phase-1  - the map screen (?not sure yet?)
+    - /data#/download             - the download screen
-- /about.html (`/about`)           - about page
+    - /about                    - about page      (about.html)
-- /contribute.html (`/contribute`) - how to contribute page
+    - /contribute               - contribute page (contribute.html)
-- /cookies.html (`/cookies`)       - cookies page
+    - /cookies                  - cookies page    (cookies.html)
-- /privacy.html (`/privacy`)       - privacy page
+    - /privacy                  - privacy page    (privacy.html)
-- /404.html (`/notthere`)          - 404 page
+    - /404                      - 404 page        (404.html)

+Note that we use the react-router `HashRouter` to ensure that the app behaves as expected in a static hosting envirnoment.
+You can navigate directly to deep links and refresh the browser within the app because the static `data.html` page will be (re)fetched from the server, then allowing the the client-side routing to take over.

 Server-side API
 ---------------